caspergrl/GT-UX-UI-Dec2022-June2023/18-week/02-lesson.md

 CSS Grids are used to build two-dimensional layouts, meaning you can create full, complex designs as opposed to one-dimensional layouts, which are only left to right or top to bottom.

+Basically, Flexbox was designed for either a row or a column.
+Grid was designed for two-dimensional layout - rows, and columns at the same time - OUTSIDE of the HTML.

 **TAs:** share in Slack the following CSS Grid resources with the class.
 Tell students to review these after class tonight:

    - [W3Schools - Grid Documentation](https://www.w3schools.com/css/css_grid.asp)